alonzi/DataWranglingForOpenData/ExploratoryDataAnalysis.md

 * 2.1.1.1.1.2 Ordinal
   * grouped by eg - [Likert scale](https://en.wikipedia.org/wiki/Likert_scale): 1=Like,2=Neutral,3=Dislike
   * nb: I chose this example because it uses numbers to correspond to categories but it is not numeric
-### 2.1.1.1.2 Numeric - Quantitative - takes on a numerical value that is in direct proportion
+### 2.1.1.1.2 Numerical - Quantitative - takes on a numerical value that is in direct proportion
 * 2.1.1.1.2.1 Counts
   * represents the number of times something occurs: eg - number of fire hydrants in Fry's Spring Neighborhood
   * requires a strict definition: Is half of a sandwich a sandwich?